ozzyzhou99/ozzyzhou99/README.md

 - **Transportation Systems**: Investigating the integration of GIS to improve transportation accessibility and efficiency, particularly for marginalized communities.

 ## 🚀 Research & Projects
+- **Developing an Indoor Navigation Model for Campus Accessibility Analysis**：
+  - Optimized the best routes for students navigating between classrooms through spatial analysis, integrating both indoor and outdoor networks to improve classroom assignments and navigation efficiency, minimizing the likelihood of tardiness between consecutive classes.

 - **Simulating Airport Emergency Evacuation in Response to active shooters**:
   - Developed an Agent-Based Model (ABM) to simulate emergency evacuation scenarios at airports.
 With three diffenrent kinds of peoples as agents: passangers, security team and shooters.
 With a cost surface and inspired by the Thomas et.al concept of active shooter.
 This project emphasizes optimizing evacuation strategies and improving safety protocols during high-risk situations.